TheTechRobo/discord-urls-extractor/README.md

 - `ignores.url` is read into memory, new URLs are added to it, and then `ignores.url` is overwritten with the loaded values.
 As such, don't modify `ignores.url` while the script is running - your changes will have no effect, and when the script finishes they will be overwritten!

+(Also, I think this goes without saying, but don't run the app multiple times in the same folder.
+That's a recipe for ~~turnabout~~ disaster.) <!-- fight me -->

 ## Usage with Discord History Tracker (DESKTOP APP ONLY)
 :warning: Note that the DHT extractor is pretty much unmaintained since I no longer use it.
-I'll fix bugs, but it doesn't support embeds or any new DHT features.
-It only supports extracting attachment urls (which can now be done via DHT!) and finding URLs in messages using a regex.
-It does not look through embeds or any other feature.
+I'll fix bugs, but ~~it doesn't support embeds~~ or any new DHT features.
+It only supports extracting attachment urls (which can now be done via DHT!) and finding URLs in messages using a regex (and getting avatar urls). ~~It does not look through embeds~~ or any other feature.

 Once you've got your .dht file, run: